 DWSRF Administrative Costs means costs of the Board incurred in the general administration of the DWSRF, including overhead costs of the Board allocable to the DWSRF.

-DWSRF Bond Funded Project Obligation means a DWSRF Project Obligation financed in whole or in part from the proceeds of any Series of Bonds.

 DWSRF Eligible Project means a project eligible for financing pursuant to the Safe Drinking Water Act and the DWSRF Act.

 DWSRF Pledged Project Obligation means a DWSRF Project Obligation which is assigned and pledged as security for the benefit of the Bonds.